KebabDev/KebabDev/README.md

 ## About Me

-I'm an 18-year-old developer from Croatia with a passion for coding across a variety of platforms and languages.
-Currently, I’m focused on **Roblox game development**, but my experience spans a wide range of projects.
+Developer with a passion for coding across a variety of platforms and languages.
+I’m currently focused on **Roblox game development**, but my experience spans a wide range of projects.

 I've worked in **Python** for software development, **Java** in Minecraft modding, **web development** with **Flask**, and of course, **Lua** for scripting in Roblox.